3mdeb/96boards-docs-wiki/ODPi-Hadoop-Installation.md

 This post concentrates on installing ODPi components built using Apache BigTop.
-These steps are only for configuring it on a single node and running them on a single node.
+These steps configure and run the components on a single node.

 # Prerequisites: